Coker Tire: Tires

-Coker Tire sells its own brand of bias ply and radial tires, called the Coker Classic, but it also offers a number of popular brands, such as B.F.Goodrich, Firestone, U.S. Royal, Michelin, Vredestein, Excelsior and American Classic in both bias ply and radial construction.
-Coker Tire is the leading source for Firestone Deluxe Champion tires, as well as B.F.Goodrich Silvertown tires.
-Many of the tires are exact OEM replacement tires for a wide range of vintage makes and models.
-Coker also sells modern radial tires, manufactured with whitewalls, redlines and other sidewall treatments, built for many applications.
-By using refurbished original molds, the tires are authentic to the originals, while the modern manufacturing procedures and materials offer safe and reliable driving characteristics.
-Coker Tire's President, Corky Coker, has searched the world for discontinued molds that can be rebuilt and used for modern tire manufacturing.
-On any of Coker's tires with custom sidewall such as a whitewall or a redline, the particular sidewall treatment is actually a part of the manufacturing process, instead of manufacturing a tire, then applying the sidewall treatment after the fact.
+Coker Tire sells its own brand of bias ply and radial tires, called the Coker Classic, but it also offers several popular brands, such as B.F.
+Goodrich, Firestone, U.S. Royal, Michelin, Vredestein, Excelsior, and American Classic in bias ply and radial construction.
+Coker Tire is the leading source for Firestone Deluxe Champion tires and B.F.
+Goodrich Silvertown tires.
+Many are exact OEM replacements for various vintage makes and models.
+Coker also sells modern radial tires made with whitewalls, redlines, and other sidewall treatments, built for many applications.
+Using refurbished original molds, the tires are authentic to the originals, while the modern manufacturing procedures and materials offer safe and reliable driving characteristics.
+Corky Coker, the company's president, has acquired discontinued molds that can be rebuilt to use for tire manufacturing.
+The tires with custom sidewalls such as a white or redline, the sidewall treatment is part of the manufacturing process, instead of manufacturing a tire, and then applying the sidewall treatment.

-In 1994, Coker Tire released a radial tire with a wide whitewall, which was a first of its kind.
+In 1994, Coker Tire released a radial tire with a wide whitewall, a first of its kind.
 Coker now sells many brands that offer whitewall radial tires, and distributes a modern radial tire that has the narrow tread profile and distinct shoulders of a vintage bias ply tire.
-These tires are very popular with enthusiasts who want the vintage look, with the increased driving comfort of a radial tire.
+They have a vintage look with the increased driving comfort of a radial tire.
 Coker Tire also has a Performance Division, which sells mostly drag racing tires.
 Coker sells Phoenix Race Tires, M&H Racemaster, Pro-Trac, and select Firestone vintage tires through its performance division.
 Coker has also developed a line of Firestone Indy tires, built for a variety of vintage Indy cars.

-Coker Tire also sells what they describe as the largest bicycle tire in the world, at 36 inches in diameter.
+Coker Tire formerly sold what they described as the largest bicycle tire in the world, at 36 inches in diameter.
 Other unique offerings are its tires for Vintage Trucks and Military Vehicles, as well as its Vintage Motorcycle tires.